 I’ve posted the list of changes over the original PC version above (I thought it would save typing them all out).
 Most of the updates, other than the local co-op, are also implemented on the Vita version (which is also Cross-buy with the PS4 version).
 COWCAT are great supporters of the PS Vita with Xenon Valkyrie+ being cross-buy with the PS4 and PS Vita, as well as Demetrios – all with their own Platinum Trophies.
 So, as an unusual and not normal recommendation, I suggest you Support both Diabolical Mind and COWCAT and go buy Xenon Valkyrie+ (here), Riddled Corpses EX (here), and Demetrios (here) and in the process, you’ll get access to a possible six platinum trophies!

 But the fun doesn’t stop at the Story mode – not at all!
-You have access to a Survival and Arcade mode.
+You have access to Survival and Arcade modes.

 Survival is straightforward – using any character you have unlocked, at any level they are at, you’re placed within an arena where you must fend of an infinite onslaught of evil hordes as a timer counts down.
 You must see how many waves you can obliterate before you meet your demise.
 I managed 2…